fernandodoc/fernandodoc/README.md

  💞️ I’m looking to collaborate with open source projects to improve my skills.
 If I am useful, contact me. <br>

+ ❤️ Amateur photografy, filmaker, guitarplayer, cooker and writer.
+The best of the world (my mom says) 🤣

  📫 How to reach me?
 Send me <a href="mailto:fernando@lidere360ads.com">an email</a> or message on Instagram, <a href="https://wa.me/5516981180180" target="_blank">WhatsApp</a>, Telegram or LinkedIn :)<br>
  <br>
  Welcome! :)